xkuang/python-vs-r/Python vs R.md

 [Primary Election Results]()

-## 2.0 Data Preparation
+## 2.0 Data Preparation & Basic Functionality

 ### 2.1 Reading the Data

-The data is located within a csv file, so we'll start off by reading the data so that we can perform analysis.
+The data is located within a csv file, so we'll start off by reading the data so that we can we can perform analysis later in this tutorial.

-#### 2.1.1 Python
+#### 2.1.1 CSV Files

 The following snippet of uses the pandas module to easily open and read the file.